-It is easy to verify that if the multiplication of cosets defined in (2) above is welldefined, then this multiplication makes the additive quotient group R/I into a ring (just check the axioms for being a ring).
+It is easy to verify that if the multiplication of cosets defined in (2) above is well-defined, then this multiplication makes the additive quotient group R/I into a ring (just check the axioms for being a ring).

-We have shown that the quotient R/I of the ring R by a subgroup I has a natural ring structure if and only if I is closed under multiplication on the left and right by elements of R (which also forces I to be a subring).
+We have shown that the quotient R/I of the ring R by a subgroup I has a natural ring structure iff I is closed under multiplication on the left and right by elements of R (which also forces I to be a subring).
 Such subrings are called ideals.

-Definition 8.40.
+Definition 10.40.
 Let R be a ring and let I be a subset of R.

-- (a) I is a left ideal (respectively, right ideal) of R if I is a subring and $rI \subseteq I$ (respectively, $Ir \subseteq I$) for all $r \in R$. - (b) I is an ideal (or two-sided ideal) if I is both a left and a right ideal.
+- (a) I is a left ideal (respectively, right ideal) of R iff I is a subring and $rI \subseteq I$ (respectively, $Ir \subseteq I$) for all $r \in R$. - (b) I is an ideal (or two-sided ideal) iff I is both a left and a right ideal.